jcamilo05/DataStructures_Algorithms/Chapter_3/Algorithm_analisis.md

 # One way of measure the executing running time

-In python there is a  function called time, one simple way of measure the time that take to performing  some snippet is measuring the time before and after running the  code. (a.k.a elapse time)
+In python there is a function called time, but this dependent on CPU power and differs between machines.

-The previous way its no the better way, because that time rely on the hardware and how many processes the CPU are running and also is dependent on which input is putting in, that's because the code may run faster on some inputs than it does on others even with the same size.

 <h2>Important functions</h2>